JBARiskManagement/MapPIG/README.md

 After installing, try running `grunt` from the command line.
 It will run a style checker on the mapthing javascript files, compress and minify them creating a
 `dist` folder in `resources/mapthing`

-### Building with Qt Creator.

-This is the easy way.
-Open Qt Creator and select `Load Project`.
-The project file can be found at `src/cpp/MapThing.pro`.
-You also need to load the libmapthing project (`src/cpp/libmapthing/libmapthing.pro`) Under the `Projects` tab, navigate to the build settings for the desired toolchain and check whether a `Custom Process Step: grunt` exists in both the `Debug` and `Release` configurations.
-If not, create a custom process step.
-The command is `grunt` and the working directory is `../%{buildDir}`.
-The step should be first.
-Remember to add this to all configurations

-When setup, you should be able to press `Ctrl + Shift + B` to build everything and `F5` to run in debug.

-### Building from the command line

-A build script is yet to be developerd, although the `Projects` section of Qt Creator gives clues as to how MapThing may be built from the command line

 ### Running in a browser.

 MapThing has very limited functionality in a browser (as there is no local system access and no C++ backend).